Cadmium telluride: Chemical properties

 Cadmium telluride is commercially available as a powder, or as crystals.
 It can be made into nanocrystals.

 Toxicology assessment

 The compound CdTe has different qualities than the two elements, cadmium and tellurium, taken separately.
 CdTe has low acute inhalation, oral, and aquatic toxicity, and is negative in the Ames mutagenicity test.
 Based on notification of these results to the European Chemicals Agency (ECHA), CdTe is no longer classified as harmful if ingested nor harmful in contact with skin, and the toxicity classification to aquatic life has been reduced.
 Once properly and securely captured and encapsulated, CdTe used in manufacturing processes may be rendered harmless.
-Current CdTe modules pass the U.S. EPA’s Toxicity Characteristic Leaching Procedure (TCLP) test, designed to assess the potential for long-term leaching of products disposed in landfills.
+Current CdTe modules pass the U.S. EPA's Toxicity Characteristic Leaching Procedure (TCLP) test, designed to assess the potential for long-term leaching of products disposed in landfills.

-A document hosted by the U.S. National Institutes of Health dated 2003 discloses that:
+A document hosted by the U.S. National Institutes of Health dated 2003 discloses the following: